SharePoint/sp-dev-docs/docs/schema/documenttemplates-element-site.md

 ms.date: 3/9/2015
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 api_name:
 - Site schema
 api_type:
 - schema
 ms.assetid: f3c0c837-6d70-40e9-8d8a-e2064c5dad83
 description: Contains the collection of document library templates that are available for creating document libraries.
 ---

 # DocumentTemplates element (Site)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 Contains the collection of document library templates that are available for creating document libraries.
 This collection is listed in the **Template Type** drop-down list box on the **New Document Library** page.

 ```XML
 <DocumentTemplates>
 </DocumentTemplates>